superneft1/Celestia-ITN/README.md

   + After the installation is complete, be sure to back up your mnemonic and run the

 ### 2. Check node ID
+  + To use this command, you must have the curl package installed; if not, you can install it with the apt install curl command.

 ### 3. Create new wallet

 ### 4. Backup Keys

 ### 5. Run Submit PayForBlob(PFB) transaction
+  + To use this command, you must have the curl package installed; if not, you can install it with the apt install curl command.
   + Please request blockspacerace faucet before submit PFB.

 ### 6. Remove node
+  + Before running this command you should backup the .celestia-light-blockspacerace-0/keys folder

 ### 7. Start celestia-lightd